hampusadamsson/osm/projekt/README.txt

 Add a description here on how to use Subversion, Git or similar to get the most up to date version of this directory.

 ==== ERLANG VERSION ====

-This software was developed and tested using Erlang R14B03.
+This software was developed and tested using Erlang R14B04 and R16B01.

 ==== MAKE IT HAPPEN ====